Connecting to Lotus Notes from Java

 }

-4. In a command window, add EJOB.jar to the Java class path.
+10. In a Command Prompt window, add EJOB.jar to the Java CLASSPATH.
 For example:

 set CLASSPATH="%CLASSPATH%;C:\Program Files (x86)\Easysoft Limited\Easysoft JDBC-ODBC Bridge\Jars\EJOB.jar"